phughesmcr/staley/jupyter/text/part_one/chapter_one.md

 >"The religion of which Jesus is the author, and which the Spirit of Jesus founded on the day of Pentecost, was no mere novelty; not a system which arose aside from, and did not fall in with, the main line of the dispensations of God.
 >
->The religion of Jesus is the flower, of which the Jewish Church is the bud, and the Patriarchal the stem ; it is a true development and outgrowth of earlier principles.
+>The religion of Jesus is the flower, of which the Jewish Church is the bud, and the Patriarchal the stem; it is a true development and outgrowth of earlier principles.
 Christianity appears as the descendant of a most ancient religion, not merely as its successor, but as the interpreter of its rites, and the key to its prophecies."
 >
 > \- Hutchings, *The Person and Work of the Holy Ghost*, 4th Ed., p.
 108.